OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 ## Control Objective

-One of the core components of any web-based application or stateful API is the mechanism by which it controls and maintains the state for a user or device interacting with it.
-Session management changes a stateless protocol to stateful, which is critical for differentiating different users or devices.

-Ensure that a verified application satisfies the following high-level session management requirements:
+Session management mechanisms give applications the ability to correlate user and device interactions over time, even when using otherwise stateless communication protocols.
+Modern applications may utilize multiple session identifiers or tokens with distinct characteristics and purposes.
+A secure session management system is one that optimally prevents attackers from obtaining, utilizing, or otherwise abusing a victim's session.
+Applications maintaining sessions must ensure that the following high-level session management requirements are satisfied:

 * Sessions are unique to each individual and cannot be guessed or shared.
 * Sessions are invalidated when no longer required and timed out during periods of inactivity.

-As previously noted, these requirements have been adapted to be a compliant subset of selected NIST SP 800-63B controls, focused on common threats and commonly exploited authentication weaknesses.
-Previous verification requirements have been retired, de-duped, or in most cases adapted to be strongly aligned with the intent of mandatory [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) requirements.
+Many of the requirements in this chapter have been adapted to be a compliant subset of selected [NIST SP 800-63 Digital Identity Guidelines](https://pages.nist.gov/800-63-4/) controls, focused on common threats and commonly exploited authentication weaknesses.

+Requirements governing some concepts related to implementation details of session management mechanisms can be found elsewhere:

-Cookies are a common mechanism for securing session identifiers and specific security requirements for cookies can be found in the "Web Frontend Security" chapter.
+* HTTP Cookies are a common mechanism for securing session identifiers and specific security requirements for cookies can be found in the "Web Frontend Security" chapter.

-Self-contained tokens are frequently used as a way of maintaining session.
+* Self-contained tokens are frequently used as a way of maintaining sessions.
 Specific security requirements can be found in the "Self-contained Tokens" chapter.

 ## V1.3 Session Management Documentation

-Session management mechanisms give applications the ability to correlate user and device interactions over time, even when using otherwise stateless communication protocols.
-Modern applications may utilize multiple session identifiers or tokens with distinct characteristics and purposes.
-A secure session management system is one that optimally prevents attackers from obtaining, utilizing, or otherwise abusing a victim's session.

 There is no single pattern that suits all applications.
 Therefore, it is infeasible to define universal boundaries and limits that suit all cases.
 A risk analysis with documented security decisions related to session handling must be conducted as a prerequisite to implementation and testing.
 This ensures that the session management system is tailored to the specific requirements of the application.
 Regardless of whether a stateful or "stateless" session mechanism is chosen, the analysis must be complete and documented to demonstrate that the selected solution is capable of satisfying all relevant security requirements.